servo/servo.org/_posts/2026-05-29-april-in-servo.md

 - **cellPadding**, **cellSpacing**, and **align** properties on **HTMLTableElement** (@mrobinson, #43903) – previously supported in HTML only
 - **relatedTarget** on **‘focus’** and **‘blur’** events (@mrobinson, #43926)
 - **transferFromImageBitmap()** on **ImageBitmapRenderingContext** (@Messi002, #43984)

+Servo’s support for text in **Chinese**, **Japanese**, and **Korean** languages has improved, with correct wrapping in the layout engine (@SharanRP, #43744), and CJK fonts now enabled in servoshell’s browser UI on Windows, Linux, and FreeBSD (@yezhizhen, @CynthiaOketch, @nortti0, #44055, #44138, #44514).

+Navigating to a **JSON file** as the top-level document now renders the JSON with an **interactive pretty-printer** (@webbeef, @TimvdLippe, #43702).

+April was a big milestone for Servo, with some automated tests failing because they had hard-coded cookie expiry dates set to April 2016 plus ten years.
+Surprise!
+We’re still here.
+Here’s to the next 100 years of Servo (@jdm, #44341).

 This is another big update, so here’s an outline: